 You can also create policy files to automatically tag nodes into profiles immediately after introspection.
 For more information on creating policy files and including them in the introspection process, see Appendix E, Automatic Profile Tagging.
 Alternatively, you can tag nodes into profiles through the UI.
-See Section 7.8, "Assigning Nodes to Roles in the Web UI" for details on manually tagging nodes.
+See Section 6.7, "Tagging Nodes into Roles in the Web UI" for details on manually tagging nodes.